citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineDetailsResponseModel.md

 HasProvisioningSchemeVersion returns a boolean if a field has been set.

-### GetUseFullDiskCloneProvisioning

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetUseFullDiskCloneProvisioning() bool`

-GetUseFullDiskCloneProvisioning returns the UseFullDiskCloneProvisioning field if non-nil, zero value otherwise.

-### GetUseFullDiskCloneProvisioningOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetUseFullDiskCloneProvisioningOk() (*bool, bool)`

-GetUseFullDiskCloneProvisioningOk returns a tuple with the UseFullDiskCloneProvisioning field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUseFullDiskCloneProvisioning

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetUseFullDiskCloneProvisioning(v bool)`

-SetUseFullDiskCloneProvisioning sets UseFullDiskCloneProvisioning field to given value.

-### HasUseFullDiskCloneProvisioning

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasUseFullDiskCloneProvisioning() bool`

-HasUseFullDiskCloneProvisioning returns a boolean if a field has been set.

-### GetVMId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMId() string`

-GetVMId returns the VMId field if non-nil, zero value otherwise.

-### GetVMIdOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMIdOk() (*string, bool)`

-GetVMIdOk returns a tuple with the VMId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVMId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMId(v string)`

-SetVMId sets VMId field to given value.

-### HasVMId

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasVMId() bool`

-HasVMId returns a boolean if a field has been set.

-### SetVMIdNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMIdNil(b bool)`

- SetVMIdNil sets the value for VMId to be an explicit nil

-### UnsetVMId
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetVMId()`

-UnsetVMId ensures that no value is present for VMId, not even an explicit nil
-### GetVMName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMName() string`

-GetVMName returns the VMName field if non-nil, zero value otherwise.

-### GetVMNameOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetVMNameOk() (*string, bool)`

-GetVMNameOk returns a tuple with the VMName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVMName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMName(v string)`

-SetVMName sets VMName field to given value.

-### HasVMName

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasVMName() bool`

-HasVMName returns a boolean if a field has been set.

-### SetVMNameNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetVMNameNil(b bool)`

- SetVMNameNil sets the value for VMName to be an explicit nil

-### UnsetVMName
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetVMName()`

-UnsetVMName ensures that no value is present for VMName, not even an explicit nil
-### GetWarnings

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWarnings() []ProvisionedVirtualMachineDetailsWarningReponseModel`

-GetWarnings returns the Warnings field if non-nil, zero value otherwise.

-### GetWarningsOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWarningsOk() (*[]ProvisionedVirtualMachineDetailsWarningReponseModel, bool)`

-GetWarningsOk returns a tuple with the Warnings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWarnings

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWarnings(v []ProvisionedVirtualMachineDetailsWarningReponseModel)`

-SetWarnings sets Warnings field to given value.

-### HasWarnings

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWarnings() bool`

-HasWarnings returns a boolean if a field has been set.

-### SetWarningsNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWarningsNil(b bool)`

- SetWarningsNil sets the value for Warnings to be an explicit nil

-### UnsetWarnings
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWarnings()`

-UnsetWarnings ensures that no value is present for Warnings, not even an explicit nil
-### GetWindowsActivationStatus

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatus() string`

-GetWindowsActivationStatus returns the WindowsActivationStatus field if non-nil, zero value otherwise.

-### GetWindowsActivationStatusOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatusOk() (*string, bool)`

-GetWindowsActivationStatusOk returns a tuple with the WindowsActivationStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWindowsActivationStatus

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatus(v string)`

-SetWindowsActivationStatus sets WindowsActivationStatus field to given value.

-### HasWindowsActivationStatus

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWindowsActivationStatus() bool`

-HasWindowsActivationStatus returns a boolean if a field has been set.

-### SetWindowsActivationStatusNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatusNil(b bool)`

- SetWindowsActivationStatusNil sets the value for WindowsActivationStatus to be an explicit nil

-### UnsetWindowsActivationStatus
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWindowsActivationStatus()`

-UnsetWindowsActivationStatus ensures that no value is present for WindowsActivationStatus, not even an explicit nil
-### GetWindowsActivationStatusErrorCode

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatusErrorCode() string`

-GetWindowsActivationStatusErrorCode returns the WindowsActivationStatusErrorCode field if non-nil, zero value otherwise.

-### GetWindowsActivationStatusErrorCodeOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatusErrorCodeOk() (*string, bool)`

-GetWindowsActivationStatusErrorCodeOk returns a tuple with the WindowsActivationStatusErrorCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWindowsActivationStatusErrorCode

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatusErrorCode(v string)`

-SetWindowsActivationStatusErrorCode sets WindowsActivationStatusErrorCode field to given value.

-### HasWindowsActivationStatusErrorCode

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWindowsActivationStatusErrorCode() bool`

-HasWindowsActivationStatusErrorCode returns a boolean if a field has been set.

-### SetWindowsActivationStatusErrorCodeNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatusErrorCodeNil(b bool)`

- SetWindowsActivationStatusErrorCodeNil sets the value for WindowsActivationStatusErrorCode to be an explicit nil

-### UnsetWindowsActivationStatusErrorCode
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWindowsActivationStatusErrorCode()`

-UnsetWindowsActivationStatusErrorCode ensures that no value is present for WindowsActivationStatusErrorCode, not even an explicit nil
-### GetWindowsActivationStatusVirtualMachineError

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatusVirtualMachineError() string`

-GetWindowsActivationStatusVirtualMachineError returns the WindowsActivationStatusVirtualMachineError field if non-nil, zero value otherwise.

-### GetWindowsActivationStatusVirtualMachineErrorOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationStatusVirtualMachineErrorOk() (*string, bool)`

-GetWindowsActivationStatusVirtualMachineErrorOk returns a tuple with the WindowsActivationStatusVirtualMachineError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWindowsActivationStatusVirtualMachineError

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatusVirtualMachineError(v string)`

-SetWindowsActivationStatusVirtualMachineError sets WindowsActivationStatusVirtualMachineError field to given value.

-### HasWindowsActivationStatusVirtualMachineError

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWindowsActivationStatusVirtualMachineError() bool`

-HasWindowsActivationStatusVirtualMachineError returns a boolean if a field has been set.

-### SetWindowsActivationStatusVirtualMachineErrorNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationStatusVirtualMachineErrorNil(b bool)`

- SetWindowsActivationStatusVirtualMachineErrorNil sets the value for WindowsActivationStatusVirtualMachineError to be an explicit nil

-### UnsetWindowsActivationStatusVirtualMachineError
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWindowsActivationStatusVirtualMachineError()`

-UnsetWindowsActivationStatusVirtualMachineError ensures that no value is present for WindowsActivationStatusVirtualMachineError, not even an explicit nil
-### GetWindowsActivationTypeProvisionedVirtualMachine

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationTypeProvisionedVirtualMachine() string`

-GetWindowsActivationTypeProvisionedVirtualMachine returns the WindowsActivationTypeProvisionedVirtualMachine field if non-nil, zero value otherwise.

-### GetWindowsActivationTypeProvisionedVirtualMachineOk

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWindowsActivationTypeProvisionedVirtualMachineOk() (*string, bool)`

-GetWindowsActivationTypeProvisionedVirtualMachineOk returns a tuple with the WindowsActivationTypeProvisionedVirtualMachine field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWindowsActivationTypeProvisionedVirtualMachine

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationTypeProvisionedVirtualMachine(v string)`

-SetWindowsActivationTypeProvisionedVirtualMachine sets WindowsActivationTypeProvisionedVirtualMachine field to given value.

-### HasWindowsActivationTypeProvisionedVirtualMachine

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasWindowsActivationTypeProvisionedVirtualMachine() bool`

-HasWindowsActivationTypeProvisionedVirtualMachine returns a boolean if a field has been set.

-### SetWindowsActivationTypeProvisionedVirtualMachineNil

-`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetWindowsActivationTypeProvisionedVirtualMachineNil(b bool)`

- SetWindowsActivationTypeProvisionedVirtualMachineNil sets the value for WindowsActivationTypeProvisionedVirtualMachine to be an explicit nil

-### UnsetWindowsActivationTypeProvisionedVirtualMachine
-`func (o *ProvisionedVirtualMachineDetailsResponseModel) UnsetWindowsActivationTypeProvisionedVirtualMachine()`

-UnsetWindowsActivationTypeProvisionedVirtualMachine ensures that no value is present for WindowsActivationTypeProvisionedVirtualMachine, not even an explicit nil
+### GetImageOutOfDate

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetImageOutOfDate() bool`

+GetImageOutOfDate returns the ImageOutOfDate field if non-nil, zero value otherwise.

+### GetImageOutOfDateOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetImageOutOfDateOk() (*bool, bool)`

+GetImageOutOfDateOk returns a tuple with the ImageOutOfDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImageOutOfDate

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetImageOutOfDate(v bool)`

+SetImageOutOfDate sets ImageOutOfDate field to given value.

+### HasImageOutOfDate

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasImageOutOfDate() bool`

+HasImageOutOfDate returns a boolean if a field has been set.

+### GetLastBootTime

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetLastBootTime() time.Time`

+GetLastBootTime returns the LastBootTime field if non-nil, zero value otherwise.

+### GetLastBootTimeOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetLastBootTimeOk() (*time.Time, bool)`

+GetLastBootTimeOk returns a tuple with the LastBootTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastBootTime

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetLastBootTime(v time.Time)`

+SetLastBootTime sets LastBootTime field to given value.

+### HasLastBootTime

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasLastBootTime() bool`

+HasLastBootTime returns a boolean if a field has been set.

+### GetUseWriteBackCache

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetUseWriteBackCache() bool`

+GetUseWriteBackCache returns the UseWriteBackCache field if non-nil, zero value otherwise.

+### GetUseWriteBackCacheOk

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) GetUseWriteBackCacheOk() (*bool, bool)`

+GetUseWriteBackCacheOk returns a tuple with the UseWriteBackCache field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseWriteBackCache

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) SetUseWriteBackCache(v bool)`

+SetUseWriteBackCache sets UseWriteBackCache field to given value.

+### HasUseWriteBackCache

+`func (o *ProvisionedVirtualMachineDetailsResponseModel) HasUseWriteBackCache() bool`

+HasUseWriteBackCache returns a boolean if a field has been set.

 ### GetWriteBackCacheDiskSize

 `func (o *ProvisionedVirtualMachineDetailsResponseModel) GetWriteBackCacheDiskSize() int32`